Financial Information

 Income statement

-Financial income rose to USD13.1 million in FY2023, compared to USD2.5 million a year ago, contributed by higher interest rate income received for the Group’s fixed deposits.
+Finance income increased by 17.1% to USD15.3 million in FY2024, compared to USD13.1 million in the previous financial year contributed by higher interest rate for the Group’s deposits.

 Balance sheet